 Since the coalition’s formation we know that the government has been attempting to change certain future liabilities’ (eg public sector pensions and benefits) indexing from RPI to CPI.
 Why?
 Simply, because this wedge of RPI over CPI means over the long term it is more expensive for the government to pay RPI than CPI.
 And given the long duration of these liabilities, the present value and so budgetary impact today of such changes are extremely powerful in terms of delivering on austerity.
 From a rather different perspective, that’s why there has been so much resistance to these changes on the part of public sector workers, amongst others.

-The ONS is the body that is responsible for the classification, collection and measurement of these compensation indices – no mean task I hasten to add (see here for a video we did with the ONS last year).
+The ONS is the body that is responsible for the classification, collection and measurement of these compensation indices – no mean task I hasten to add.
 We have heard much in research notes and certain press articles in recent weeks about the ONS undertaking a project to eradicate the wedge entirely!
 What would this mean for us as investors?
 It would be less attractive to own UK linkers, as inflation as defined by RPI would be structurally lower than it has been.
 The breakeven rate (the rate between nominal gilt yields and index-linked gilt yields) would fall, meaning that index-linked bonds would underperform nominal bonds.
 This would be especially so at the long end, where the price or present value impact would be felt most.

 I can think of 5 strong arguments against such an assault on the wedge: